-"freight" means any goods exported into the Island where the carriage of the goods is undertaken for remuneration, or where the exportation of the goods is for commercial purpose.
+"freight" means any goods exported out of the Island where the carriage of the goods is undertaken for remuneration, or where the exportation of the goods is for a commercial purpose.

-"GST" means Goods and Services Tax
+"GST" means Goods and Services Tax.

-"GST Law" means the Goods and Services Tax (Jersey) Law 2007
+"GST Law" means the Goods and Services Tax (Jersey) Law 2007.

-"GST Registered" means a person or company registered with the Income Tax Department for GST purposes.
+"GST Registered" means a person or company registered with Revenue Jersey for GST purposes.